Ghasak/rusthub/README.md

   - including `super`, `self` and `crate` syntax
 - [x] Ownership, move and borrowing
 - [x] life-time, check [here](https://www.youtube.com/watch?v=1QoT9fmPYr8)
-- [ ] Webserver (easy, or complicated like Tokio)
+- [ ] Web-server (easy, or complicated like Tokio)
 - [ ] Adding `JupyterNotebook` support for `Rust`,
 - [ ] Chaining methods, iterators and closures.
 - [ ] Smart pointers and their usage
-- [ ] Multithreading and mult-processing
+- [ ] Multithreading and multi-processing
-- [ ] Concurrency in Rust and Server for microservice.
+- [ ] Concurrency in Rust and Server for micro-services.
 - [x] Debugging in `lldb`

 ## How to use